iotaledger/iota.rs/documentation/docs/getting_started/java/android_development.md

 #### Setting Cargo config

-In order to compile the binaries for the various Android targets, we need to specify the targets to rust.
+To compile the binaries for the various Android targets, we need to specify the targets to rust.

 Create or update the following file: `~/.cargo/config`.
 Replace each instance of `$ANDROID_NDK_HOME` with the actual location (variables do not work) and add the text below to the config file.